 A GP mental health plan identifies treatments and goals for people experiencing mental health issues.
-In 2018-19, 8% of residents accessed a GP mental health plan in Perth North PHN (Australian Institute of Health and Welfare, 2020e).
-The SA3s of Wanneroo (10.6%) and Mundaring (9%) had the highest proportions of people accessing a GP mental health plan.
-Utilisation was lowest in Cottesloe-Claremont (6.7%) (Australian Institute of Health and Welfare, 2020e).
+The COVID-19 pandemic impacted mental health service utilisation in Perth North PHN, with 9.5% of residents accessing a GP mental health plan in 2020-21, up from 8.4% in 2018-19 (Australian Institute of Health and Welfare, 2021g).
+All SA3s in Perth North reported increased utilisation, with the largest increases in Cottesloe - Claremont and Perth City SA3s.
+Wanneroo (11%) and Mundaring (10%) had the highest proportions of people accessing a GP mental health plan.
+Utilisation was lowest in Stirling SA3 (8.5%) (Australian Institute of Health and Welfare, 2021g).

-Figure 12 - Percentage of the population that utilised MBS mental health services in Perth North PHN by SA3 in 2018-19 (Australian Institute of Health and Welfare, 2020a)
+Figure 9 - Percentage of the population that utilised MBS mental health services in Perth North PHN by SA3 in 2020-21.

-A GP mental health treatment plan can be used to refer patients to psychiatrists, psychologists, counsellors, social workers and occupational therapists.
-In 2018-19, 3% of the population In Perth North PHN accessed a Clinical Psychologist and only 1% accessed Psychiatry services (Australian Institute of Health and Welfare, 2020e).
+AGP mental health treatment plan can be used to refer patients to psychiatrists, psychologists, counsellors, social workers and occupational therapists.
+In 2020-21, 3.3% of the population in Perth North PHN accessed a Clinical Psychologist and 2.0% accessed Psychiatry services (Australian Institute of Health and Welfare, 2021g).
 Utilisation of MBS rebated clinical psychology was highest in Perth City and Cottesloe-Claremont but lowest in Wanneroo and Swan.
-Use of MBS rebated Psychiatry services were also highest in Cottesloe-Claremont and lowest in Swan and Wanneroo (Australian Institute of Health and Welfare, 2020e).
+Use of MBS rebated Psychiatry services were also highest in Cottesloe-Claremont and lowest in Swan and Wanneroo (Australian Institute of Health and Welfare, 2021g).